 It is quite simply nothing short of awe inspiring to be in the presence of such a positive attitude of determination not only to not allow this experience to limit her creativity, but also to actively use it as a way to re- embrace her artistic practice.

 Sophie’s philosophy should be an example to all.

 Being creative is a therapeutic thing

 “You don’t have to make money out of it [art]; it’s such a therapeutic thing.
 Being creative is the closest thing you can get I think to nurturing your soul and your spirit.
 It’s just being kind to yourself.
 I think more people should just sit down and scribble drawings if they fancy scribbling a drawing.
 It can be a kind of diary.
 But people don’t often see it like that, and they compare themselves too often to people who are extremely talented artists, who might have huge galleries and exhibitions and make loads of money, and that’s fantastic for them, but its important I think that people don’t perceive it as so elite.”
-This is often such an unusual attitude to encounter in the highly competitive art world that it is extraordinarily refreshing to see this democratising attitude to creativity.

 So how, I wanted to know, does Sophie choose the things she creates?